Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You have any allergies

-You have any bleeding problems or take blood thinners or other medications, including aspirin
+You have any bleeding problems or take blood thinners or other medicines, including aspirin

 An arthrogram is an imaging study used to assess your joint problem.
 Contrast fluid is injected into the joint being studied.
 Then, X-ray, computed tomography (CT), or magnetic resonance imaging (MRI) is used to create images.

 Arrange for someone to drive you home.